 THIS DATE IN HISTORY: May 12

 The Blues are 20 minutes from elimination when they enter the third period in Game 6 of the Campbell Conference Final trailing the Calgary Flames 4-1.
 They're down 5-2 with less than 10 minutes remaining, and it's 5-3 with time running out when Greg Paslawski steps into the role of hero.
 He scores with 4:11 remaining to make it 5-4, then ties the game 5-5 with 1:08 to play.

-Soon after the Flames forward Joe Mullen hits the post in overtime, Blues center Doug Wickenheiser jumps on a blocked shot and beats goaltender Mike Vernon at 7:30 for a 6-5 victory, one of the biggest wins in Blues history.
+Soon after Flames forward Joe Mullen hits the post in overtime, Blues center Doug Wickenheiser jumps on a blocked shot and beats goalie Mike Vernon at 7:30 for a 6-5 victory, one of the biggest wins in Blues history.
 The cheering and celebration by the 17,801 fans at the St. Louis Arena continues well after both teams have left the ice.

 1981: Bryan Trottier and Anders Kallur score shorthanded goals 47 seconds apart to spark the New York Islanders to a 6-3 victory against the Minnesota North Stars in Game 1 of the Stanley Cup Final at Nassau Coliseum.
 Trottier beats Gilles Meloche at 14:38, then sets up Kallur's goal at 15:25 to give New York a 3-0 lead.